Kotexander/power_crisis/README.md

 A severe thunderstorm is threatening a city!

-You are an electrition tasked with keeping the city running.
+You are an electrician tasked with keeping the city running.

-Use < WASD > to move around and < SHIFT > ro run.
+Use < WASD > to move around and < SHIFT > to run.

 Get close to your van to restock your repair kits.

-Don't let the backup generator run out of feul!
+Don't let the backup generator run out of fuel!

 Good Luck!